Grouping and ungrouping search results

 The group_by parameter is optional and its default value is clip.
 If omitted, the platform will use the default value.
 For clarity, the examples in this section always specify the group_by parameter.

-For a description of each field in the request and response, see the API Reference> Make a search request page.
+For a description of each field in the request and response, see the API Reference> Make any-to-video search requests page.

 Prerequisites